MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Running
  - Make captain operations, Update match, Database modeling *round, match, and net* make relationship properly.
 Do all operations of team/roster page
+ - Move team, or players to different event

 ### Requirements
  - Add and delete cookie properly (Use a library)